kasparmartens/website/content/post/NP.md

 ![](https://raw.githubusercontent.com/kasparmartens/NeuralProcesses/master/fig/experiment1.png)

-Not very surprisingly, the flexible NP model which was trained only on subsets of the five red points, doesn’t generalise to a different set of context points.
+Not very surprisingly, the flexible NP model which was trained only on subsets of the five blue points, doesn’t generalise to a different set of context points.
 To get a model which would generalise better, we could consider (pre)training the NP on a larger set of functions.

 #### Training NPs on a small class of functions